johan--/ruby_tutorial_projects/sample_app/README.md

 ## Possible improvements

 ### Chapter 6:
-* Add a test for the email downcasing from Listing 6.31, as shown in Listing 6.41.
-This test uses the reload method for reloading a value from the database and the assert_equal method for testing equality.
-To verify that Listing 6.41 tests the right thing, comment out the before_save line to get to red, then uncomment it to get to green.
-* By running the test suite, verify that the before_save callback can be written using the “bang” method email.downcase! to modify the email attribute directly, as shown in Listing 6.42.
 * As noted in
 Section 6.2.4, the email regex in Listing 6.21 allows invalid email addresses with consecutive dots in the domain name, i.e., addresses of the form